-Today, the federal, provincial and city governments, together with Waterfront Toronto, announced $5 million in funding to complete due diligence work that will provide greater certainty on the costs and risks associated with the proposal to naturalize the mouth of the Don River, provide flood protection to the area and unlock significant economic development potential – including the First Gulf/Unilever site.
+Waterfront Toronto today released an extensive Due Diligence Report on the proposed Port Lands Flood Protection Project.
+The Report provides greater certainty on the cost estimate, schedule and risks associated with the proposal to naturalize the mouth of the Don River, provide flood protection to the area and unlock significant economic development potential.

 On September 25, 2016, Waterfront Toronto will present a series of talks aimed at challenging urbanists, culture-makers, advocates and citizens to reimagine what it means to be a “city builder.”
 The free talks will take place as part of in/future: a transformative art experience, presented by Art Spin in partnership with Small World Music, which is an art and world music festival that runs from September 15-25, 2016 on the iconic Ontario Place grounds.